djbrieck/brieckspro/content/posts/parents-mac-to-linux/index.md

 ### A Better Option: A Used PC Running Linux

 After some research, I found a used business-grade Small Form Factor PC on eBay for just **$143**.
-This was a HP ELite Desk 800 G6.
+This was an HP ELite Desk 800 G6.
 It came with:
 - An Intel i5-10500 processor
 - 8GB of RAM
 - A 512GB M.2 SSD